 2026 retiree tax study

-States That Don't Tax Social Security in 2026 — Complete List
+Which States Still Tax Social Security in 2026?

 Thirty-seven states do not tax Social Security benefits at the state level in 2026.
 Nine states have no broad income tax at all.
 Only four states — Minnesota, Montana, Utah, and Vermont — generally tax Social Security.
 This page ranks all 51 jurisdictions using our state treatment table.